All Episodes

 You wait.

-This is exactly what they're gonna do.
+This is exactly what they're going to do.

 I think it's what NBC is up to.

-Because that's not good for Hillary.
+They're going to continue ignoring Benghazi because that's not good for Hillary.

 And that'll continue to be just a Republican scandal opportunity.